stephenfmann/Untitled-Shannon-information-paper/plan_v3_structure.md

 [Text that already exists; heavily edited]

-1. There are many meanings of `Shannon information'
++ There are many meanings of `Shannon information'
-1. It is not possible to distinguish signals and cues just by measuring mutual information
++ It is not possible to distinguish signals and cues just by measuring mutual information
-1. What the 2 claim does not imply: that there is some distinct thing semantic info such that "S carries Shannon info" and "S carries semantic info" are logically (or even merely evidentially) distinct.
+  + This does **not** imply that there is some distinct thing semantic info such that "S carries Shannon info" and "S carries semantic info" are logically (or even merely evidentially) distinct.
++ Does Shannon's fundamental theorem still apply when the two ends of the "channel" are linked by a common cause rather than there being a direct arrow between them?
-1. Communication theory has heaps more tools than just mutual information
++ Communication theory has heaps more tools than just mutual information
-1. Mutual information is a function of a joint proabability distribution.
++ Mutual information is a function of a joint proabability distribution.
 It's a relation between collections of things.
 Semantic information is a relation between tokens.

 ...[more here]...